AthenaDecisionSystems/athena-ibm-techxchange/docs/index.md

 ## Demo Script

-### Chat in RAG/File Search only mode
+### Stage I - Chat in RAG/File Search only mode

-In this first scenario of the demo, we will rely on pure LLM mechanisms and figure out what is going to happen.
+In this first stage of the demo (Pure Gen AI), we will rely on pure LLM mechanisms and figure out what is going to happen.

 Please follow the following script, as illustrated in the following image: